Ada-Developers-Academy/LessonPlanning/lessons/02_arrays.md

 <pre><code>
 `["a", 2, ["cat", "monkey"], ["bananas",["marbles", "rocket ships"]]]`
 </code></pre>

+In short: an Array is a collection of objects and is useful to store a group of objects to iterate through.

+- [], symbolizes the collection
+- Objects are separated by ","'s.
+- Each value can be any object.

 ## Indexing
 Remember that we could pull a range of letters from a string by going like "hello"[0..1]?
 What we were really doing was relying on the index of each letter.
 In "hello", "h" is "hello"[0], "e" is "hello[1]", and so forth.
 Arrays are the same.
 Let's go back to the grocery list array: